b4b0y4/blocks/README.md

 # Art Block Renderer

-This application allows you to retrieve "all" Art Blocks, directly from ethereum.
+This application allows you to retrieve **all** Art Blocks, directly from ethereum.
 You can view information about each one and save a HTML file of your favorites.

 ## Usage

 Add your RPC URL in the `script.js` file

-- Press `\` to list all Art Blocks.
+- Press `\` to show a list of all Art Blocks.
+- Enter/Paste a token Id and press enter.
-- Click the name/artist to view detailed information about the Art Block.
+- Click the name/artist to view detailed information.
-- Click the star icon (★) to save the HTML file of the Art Block.
+- Click the star icon (★) to save the HTML file.
 - Press escape key to clear the page.
+- Clear cache from time to time.